Fsiban/cebd1160_project_Francina/README.md

 - pseudocode for this method (either created by you or cited from somewhere else)
 - why you chose this method

-- To understand the how the attributes of the features relate to each other and their values to the diagnosis predictions, I used decided to perform exploratory analysis first by visualising the data using a pairplot.
+- I determined that this is a clasification problend and i would need to use logistic regression classifier because i have two categories for the output values, Malignant and Begnin.
+First to understand the how the attributes of the features relate to each other and their values to the diagnosis predictions, I used decided to perform exploratory analysis first by visualising the data using a pairplot.
 I selected the 10 mean attributes first to identify the correlation.

 I identified that the mean radius has a positive correlation with the area and perimeter.
 To now understand the relationship betwen the rean radius in a benign and malignant diagnosis reading, I generated a distribution plot to understand if these the two classes can be seperated so that I can develop a machine learning model.
 Then I developed a logistic regression model to determine the class to evaluate if the diagnosis can be predicted with accuracy.
 I identified the target variable as the class.
 For comparison, i also used KNeighbors and determined that the logistic regression model was more accurate.

-I performed the steps below:

-- I imported the data from sklearn

 ### Results